Kassimali/phishing-email-investigation/README.md

 6. **Additional File Analysis:** Repeated the file signature identification and reconstruction process for other embedded files.

 7. **Metadata Extraction:** Used ExifTool to extract metadata from the ZIP archive recovered from the email.

+8. **File Reputation Check:** Finally, I checked the SHA-256 hashes of the extracted files on VirusTotal.
+The files returned clean results with no detections.

 ## Tools I Used